-According to the COVID-19 Regional Risk Matrix, Bergen County has now been identified as a “orange/high risk” region, which requires public schools to follow new protocols.
-Below is updated and important information from the Department of Health that all staff, parents, and students must adhere to effective immediately.
+According to the COVID-19 Regional Risk Matrix, Bergen County is an “orange/high risk” region, which requires public schools to follow specific protocols.
+Below is important information from the Department of Health that all staff, parents, and students must adhere to effective immediately.

 Students and staff must stay home and notify the school nurse if they have:

 Tested positive (viral test) for COVID-19 or are awaiting results because of symptoms or a close contact

 Exhibit COVID-19 symptoms: Daily COVID-19 Home Screening Checklist for Students